-Abstract: a short (100 to 150 words) synopsis of what the research explored, its findings, and their significance.
-Note: this is a last section you write, after you’ve completed writing the rest of the paper.

-Introduction: The introduction should familiarize your reader with what you are trying to show, as well as the reasons for your research and what value you believe that it has.
+Introduction

+A mobile workforce, able and prone to migrate between regions to seek employment opportunities, is not just a characteristic of the American economy – it is an enduring element of the American cultural experience.
+From the mythology of the 19th century frontier, to The Grapes of Wrath, A Raisin in the Sun, The Beverly Hilbillies, and HBO’s Girls, our shared identity has been shaped by those who’ve left one American place to pursue their American Dream in another.

+And yet, by all empirical accounts, the rate of internal migration of individuals between regions in the United States has been in slow but steady decline since 1980 following decades of consistent growth (Bishop, 2009; Molloy et al., 2011; Moretti, 2012).
+The patterns that have long informed our collective understanding both of ‘who lives where’ and the freedom with which we might move about the country have been changing dramatically over the course of several generations.

+Central to the discourse on this change has been the changing place of cities.
+For most of our nation’s history, cities have served as magnets for the upwardly mobile, attracting migrants from rural areas to leave behind pastoral agrarian life and join the booming industrial economy on which the prosperity of the post-WWII period was built.
+Yet the emergence of new technologies for industrial automation and the connection of our urban centers to a wider global economy changed the dynamics of who moved to cities, who left them, and which cities and regions prospered.
+As Florida (2019), Bishop (2009), and Moretti (2012) wrote in the first wave of reckoning with the new dynamics of 21st century human geography, the transition of our economy from industrial to service oriented in the last two decades of the 20th century had made cities a different kind of magnet – one that attracted the highly educated based on the concentrated force of their technological innovation.
+This dynamic supercharged the economic competitiveness of highly educated, innovative urban centers, but also their cost of living, which may have further suppressed the overall rate of internal migration.

-As our country becomes ever more connected through technology, a reasonable question we may consider is – does it matter where we live and work?
+With this background in mind, a reasonable question we may consider for our own time is – does it still matter where we live in order to do our work?
 On the ‘supply side’, employers from established multinational firms to scrappy startups may consider – where is the best location for us to base our operations?
 As our economy and society continue their long, slow evolution from agricultural and industrial to technological and service-oriented, mayors and councils debate – how can we stay competitive in the 21st century economy?
-And finally, as the pace of innovation in artificial technology heralds ever larger transformations – how will it shape our human geography?
+And as the pace of innovation in artificial intelligence technology accelerates – how will the jobs it creates or replaces affect the rate of migration between cities?

-Literature Review: In a literature review, you examine prior studies into the causes and factors associated with the phenomenon you want to explore or effect that you want to measure in the study.
-By reviewing these studies, you see what data sets and models researchers used, and compare and contrast their findings with what phenomena that you’re exploring.
-A good lit review answers the question: so what makes your study different or more interesting than the current body of knowledge?
+Literature Review

 Surveying the economic literature on long-distance internal migration in the United States, Molloy et al. put forth three mechanisms by which the aggregate rate of migration may be demonstrated to change over time based on the characteristics of movers.
 First, individuals may naturally (such as by aging) or through life choices (such as through buying a home or taking a job in a different sector) become part of a demographic grouping more or less statistically likely to move.
 Second, particular groups’ tendency to relocate to new regions may change over time.
 Third, cyclical and/or structural economic factors (such as a recession, the emergence and decline of industries, or major changes to the tax code) may broadly influence internal migration rates (2011).